- Replication >

 To view the current size of the oplog, switch to the local

-database and run db.collection.stats()
+database and run db.collection.stats() against the

-collection. stats()
+oplog.rs collection. stats() displays the

-oplog size as maxSize
+oplog size as maxSize.

 C. Change the oplog size of the replica set member¶

-To resize the oplog, run the replSetResizeOplog
+To resize the oplog, run the replSetResizeOplog command,

-passing the desired size in megabytes as the size
+passing the desired size in megabytes as the size parameter.
+The

-specified size must be greater than 990
+specified size must be greater than 990, or 990 megabytes.

 The following operation changes the oplog size of the replica set member to 16 gigabytes, or 16000 megabytes.

-[1] | Starting in MongoDB 4.0, the oplog can grow past its configured size
+| [1] | Starting in MongoDB 4.0, the oplog can grow past its configured size

-limit to avoid deleting the majority commit point . |
+limit to avoid deleting the majority commit point. |

-D. (Optional) Compact oplog.rs
+D. (Optional) Compact oplog.rs to reclaim disk space¶

 Reducing the size of the oplog does not automatically reclaim